-HIST 121 - World History to 1500 (3 cr hrs)

-Surveys the history of human communities before approximately 1500.
+HIST 121 - World History to 1500 (3 cr hrs) Surveys the history of human communities before approximately 1500.
 Strong emphasis on the development of the major Middle Eastern, African, European, Asian, and American civilizations and their economic, religious, cultural, military, and political interactions.
+This course meets a General Education Core Curriculum requirement.
 Fall, Spring.